jasylwong/CV/README.md

 **Brit Insurance** (August 2017 to January 2020)
 *Enterprise Risk Management Actuary*
+- Fully qualified actuary (Fellow of the Institute of Actuaries)
-- Any experience relevent to software development
+- Any other experience relevent to software development

 **Mercer** (September 2014 to August 2017)
 *Investment Analyst*